team-gen-y/Subhashree/Emotion-Detection/README.md

 # Emotion-Detection
-Using tensorflow backend, openCV and keras
+Using tensorflow backend, openCV and keras, it captures the face and detects the emotion using image processing.